JennyPng/portfolio/jennypng/_posts/portfolio-revamp.md

 - **Playful design**: how to balance play and work - a formal portfolio with room for whimsy?

 ## learnings
+(literally anything new i learned that i think is worth remembering)

 - anything with repeated styling should have data stored in some structure and map to a generic component (i did this for projects and blog posts, but didn't think initially to do it for nav bar links too - needed to refactor this to apply a fancier svg animation to all nav links)
+- public/images
+- useful css properties used:
+    - inset-0
+    - col
+- flex for 1D, grid for 2D

 ### css